bionlproc/adversarial-relation-classification/README.md

-# Adversarial
+# Adversarial Relation Classification

-This repo contains code for our unsupervised domain adaptation method for relation extraction.
+Creating large datasets for biomedical relation classification can be prohibitively expensive.
+While some datasets have been curated to extract protein-protein and drug-drug interactions from text, we are also interested in other interactions including gene-disease and chemical-protein connections.
+Also, many biomedical researchers have begun to explore ternary relationships.
+Even when annotated data is available, many datasets used for relation classification are inherently biased.
+For example, issues such as sample selection bias typically prevent models from generalizing in the wild.
+To address the problem of cross-corpora generalization, in this repository, we host code for a novel adversarial learning algorithm for unsupervised domain adaptation tasks where no labeled data is available for the target domain.
+Instead, our method takes advantage of unlabeled data to improve biased classifiers by learning domain-invariant features via a 2-stage adversarial training process using neural networks.

-**Note:** Examples of the data format can be found in the data/ folder.
+**Note:** Examples of the data format can be found in the data/ directory and the source code for the models are available in the models/ directory.

 ## Usage
 ### Training